SynaLinks/documentation/docs/dspy.md

 ## Programming not Prompting

 **[DSPy](https://dspy-docs.vercel.app/)** is a machine learning framework for building LLM applications with a systematic approach by abstracting prompt engineering techniques and offering ways to evaluate your pipelines.
 Often when tackling a difficult task you will have to provide examples to your LLM, beside being time-consuming, handcrafting these examples can lead to the brittleness of your application specially if it involve numerous calls to LMs (like HybridAGI).
-When you change the LMs, you will have to re-design the prompts for that model.
-DSPy change that by emphazing small multi-input/multi-output prompts with automatic building of examples allowing a better control.
+When you change the pipeline, you will have to re-design the examples.
+DSPy change that by emphazing small multi-input/multi-output prompts with automatic building of examples allowing a better control and faster iteration.

 ## DSPy language models